grafana/grafana/contribute/backend/errors.md

 For a service, declare the different categories of errors that may occur from your service (this corresponds to categories for which you might want to have specific public error messages or templates).

-To do so, globally construct variables using the `errutil.<status>(status, messageID, opts...)` functions.
+Globally construct variables using the `errutil.<status>(status, messageID, opts...) functions.
 For example:

 - `errutil.NotFound(messageID, opts...)`